 After the orthodontist applies your braces, he will ask you to return regularly for adjustments.
-These appointments are an extremely important component of your orthodontic care, and necessary if you want to correct your smile.

 Many patients miss appointments from time to time.
 This is quite common, as appointments usually are scheduled just a few weeks apart over the course of a couple years.
 It is understandable that issues will arise that will require you to cancel an appointment.

 However, canceling should not mean skipping altogether.
 If something comes up, you will need to reschedule for the soonest possible time, and try to stay on course with your treatment plan.
 Not scheduling your regular appointments, or canceling them often, can lead to a significantly longer treatment time.

 Why Do I Need Adjustments?

 The pressure that the braces place on your teeth to cause movement will reduce over time, making it necessary that the orthodontist re-establish the force needed to straighten your teeth.
 The orthodontist needs to adjust brackets, replace rubber bands and make small bends in the wires.
 Without adjustments, your teeth will stop moving and treatment will not progress.

 You also need regular checkups while you wear braces to ensure that the orthodontist corrects any teeth that are not moving the way they should, or that any unanticipated problems can be addressed before they advance.

 Why does my orthodontist schedule my appointments so frequently?

 Patients with minimally crooked teeth and no issues with jaw alignment might wear braces for as little as six months, where patients with more serious malocclusions and misalignments may wear braces for at least two or three years.
 You cannot compare yourself with your child’s or friend’s time in braces.
 Because someone else goes to an adjustment every six weeks does not mean the same goes for you.
 Ignoring your orthodontist’s return instructions is a critical mistake that will ensure you’re in braces longer.